moduscreate/ATMlib/README.md

 Thanks to [Modus Create](https://moduscreate.com) for sponsoring and participating in the development.

-### Features
+### New Features

+* Updated score format for simpler and smaller decoder
-* Score format supports minimal scores (1 byte overhead)
+* Add reduced size score formats: minimal scores have 1 byte overhead (for the header)
-* Extensible command encoding designed for simpler and smaller parser
+* Command encoding designed for simpler and smaller decoder
+* Macros for manual song creation
+* C++ API built on top of C API
 * 4 channels: 3 square wave with independent programmable duty cycle + 1 noise
 * LFO and slide effects can be applied to square wave duty cycle
 * Asynchronous playback of 1 sound effect as a mono music score on an arbitrary channel with independent tempo.
-Music is muted on the channel used by sound effects and resumed when the sound effect is stopped or finishes playback.
+Music is muted on the channel used by sound effects and resumed when the sound effect is stopped or playback finishes
+* Dual timer design: PWM carrier from 31kHz to 93kHz for improved audio quality
+* 10bit PWM resolution: mixing of 4 8bit full volume channels without clipping
+* Reduced CPU usage by interrupts: interrupt rate halved without reducing sample rate, simplified interrupt handler
+* Note frequencies are closer to the expected value within the limits of the MCU's clocksource
+* Effects can selectively disabled at compile time to reduce code size
+* Automatic interrupt disable when not in use to save CPU cycles

 ### Music playback example